BartJanBoverhof/Masterthesis/4.multi_modular_analysis/README.md

 # 4. Multi-Modular Analysis
 This subsection of the repository contains the multi-modular main analysis.
-For an extensive ellaboration on the approach, please consult the research manuscript [manuscript.pdf](Masterthesis/1.latex_manuscript/manuscript.pdf).
+For an extensive elaboration on the approach, please consult the research manuscript [manuscript.pdf](https://github.com/BartJanBoverhof/Masterthesis/tree/main/1.latex_manuscript).

 ---